kubevirt/user-guide/workloads/virtual-machines/dns.md

     targetPort: 1234
 ```

-As a consequence, when we enter the VirtualMachine via e.g. `virtctl console
+As a consequence, when we enter the VirtualMachineInstance via e.g. `virtctl console
 vm-fedora` and ping `myvm.mysubdomain` we see that we find a DNS entry for
 `myvm.mysubdomain.default.svc.cluster.local` which points to `10.244.0.57`,
-which is the IP of the VirtualMachine (not of the Service):
+which is the IP of the VirtualMachineInstance (not of the Service):

 ```bash
 [fedora@myvm ~]$ ping myvm.mysubdomain